python-trio/trio/docs/source/tutorial.rst

 First, there's a bit of chatter while trio gets ready to run our code.
-Most of this is irrelevant to us for now, but in the middle you can see that trio has created a task for the ``__main__.parent`` function, and "scheduled" it (i.e., made a note to run it soon):
+Most of this is irrelevant to us for now, but in the middle you can see that trio has created a task for the ``__main__.parent`` function, and "scheduled" it (i.e., made a note that it should be run soon):

 .. code-block:: none